oakmac/standard-clojure-style-js/README.md

 - [ ] parens - Call with Symbol with Metadata
 - [ ] need to add additional cases for namespace maps (what is allowed?)
 - [ ] PR upstream to Clojure-Sublimed the option map for Repeat (can remove Repeat1)
+- [ ] chat with Nikita about what he wants to do about emoji length inside of Strings

 ## Notes